With the third generation CLS, Mercedes-Benz dials down the Purity while ramping up the Sensuality. Oh Gorden!

-Having trawled through Mercedes-Benz’s predictably hyperbole-laden press release for the new CLS, the temptation to point both barrels feels overwhelming, but the author nevertheless promises to do his best.
+Having trudged through Mercedes-Benz’s predictably hyperbole-laden press release for the new CLS, (so you don’t have to) the temptation to point both barrels feels overwhelming, but the author nevertheless promises to do his best.
 Instead, I’d like to reflect upon whether nu-CLS embodies a return to form for a model which perhaps did more to shift Mercedes-Benz’s image and median age than any single model over the past decade or so, or if indeed, its moment has passed.

 From its inception in 2003, the original CLS was the epitome of the ephemeral.
 A fashion statement which (as the sales figures attested) quickly lost its allure.
-The comically over-styled (W219) second iteration (introduced in 2010) saw the nameplate lose even more of its lustre, while gaining a short-lived and even more pointless estate version, so this new iteration sees Daimler revert to first principles.
+The over-styled (W219) second iteration (introduced in 2010) saw the nameplate lose its lustre, while gaining a short-lived and somewhat pointless estate version, so this new iteration sees Daimler revert to first principles.

 But to ignore the press release completely is an impossibility, not when it contains gems like the following.
 “Like its predecessors, the new CLS exudes self-assured sportiness in exemplary style: a highly emotive vehicle offering impressive long-distance and acoustic comfort coupled with thrilling, unrivalled technology”.
 Well it’s hardly going to exude the introverted variety, is it?
 Surely Assertive Athleticism® would be more in their line?
 [My rates are quite modest by the way].